MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 This means that we will no longer look at overall average differentiation between populations, but test whether allele frequencies at each given SNP are correlated with phenotypic or environmental variation.
 With this approach, we can identify SNPs that are associated with a given phenotype or an enviornmental variable.

-To test for environnmental associations with BayPass, we will use the same script as before and just add the '-efile' option to provide a file summarizing environmental variation.
+To test for environnmental associations with BayPass, we will use the same script as before and just add the `-efile` option to provide a file summarizing environmental variation.

 #### Get environmental data and format env file
 Today we will test for correlations between genotypes and temperature, which we have extracted for each population location from the database MarSPEC (for marine environments).
 BioOracle is another good option for marine environments, whereas WorldClim is a commonly used database for terrestrial environments.